uoft-lgcu/lgcu.ca/health.md

 ## Partners and Families

-It is possible to extend all insurance plans for which you are eligible to your partner and dependents.
+It is possible to extend all insurance plans for which you are eligible to your spouse and any dependent children (common-law and same-sex partners are included, and you may only cover one spouse at a time; verify [who's eligible to enroll](https://studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_ChangeofCoverage_CoupleFamilyEnrolments_WhosEligible "Studentcare information on couple and family enrollment eligibility").
 To do this, you must sign up for [family coverage](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_ChangeofCoverage_CoupleFamilyEnrolments "How to apply for couple and family enrollment") on the GSU insurance plan and pay the additional fee(s).
 Health and dental are dealt with separately.
 You must opt-in by the deadline, usually the end of September.

 The CUPE plan is currently linked to the GSU plan.
-If you are eligible for the CUPE top-up plan, this top-up will be extended to all your partners/dependents who also have GSU insurance.
+If you are eligible for the CUPE top-up plan, this top-up will be extended to all your family members who also have GSU insurance.
 The health care spending account will be shared between all members of the family; the Family HCSA has an increased value.

-Any partners/dependents on your plan will have their own individual ID number.
-This number is the same as the UTG[student number] and UOT[employee number] IDs that you have as an individual, but instead of -00, your partner's/dependents' numbers will end in -01, -02, etc. When submitting a claim, make sure the ID number reflects the family member who received the medical care.
+Any family members on your plan will have their own individual ID number.
+This number is the same as the UTG[student number] and UOT[employee number] IDs that you have as an individual, but instead of -00, your family members' numbers will end in -01, -02, etc. When submitting a claim, make sure the ID number reflects the family member who received the medical care.

-If you enroll family members on your health plan, you may be able to geta percentage of the cost of adding them to the plan reimbursed through the [U of T Family Plan Assistance Fund](https://www.cupe3902.org/unit-1/benefits/ufpaf/ "CUPE's UofT Family Plan Assistance Fund: who's eligible and how to apply").
-Applications for this fund are usually open in February, check the website to see if you're available.
+If you enroll family members on your health plan, you may be able to get a percentage of their premiums reimbursed through the [U of T Family Plan Assistance Fund](https://www.cupe3902.org/unit-1/benefits/ufpaf/ "CUPE's UofT Family Plan Assistance Fund: who's eligible and how to apply").
+Applications for this fund are usually open in February, check the website to see if you're eligible.

-If you have an alternative source of equivalent (or better) coverage from your partner or family that you prefer to use rather than this insurance system, you can [opt out](https://utgsu.ca/health-and-dental/opting-out-opting-in/ "How to opt-in or opt-out of GSU health care") of the GSU plan.
+If you have an alternative source of equivalent (or better) coverage from your partner or family that you prefer to use rather than this insurance system, you can [opt-out](https://utgsu.ca/health-and-dental/opting-out-opting-in/ "How to opt-in or opt-out of GSU health care") of the GSU plan.
 You will be opted out of the CUPE plan by extension (though you will still have access to the health care spending account, if you are eligible for it).
 Opting-out is done online, through the links on the [studentcare](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_ChangeofCoverage_OptOuts "Studentcare information on how to opt-out of the health plan") page.
 You must opt-out by the deadline, usually the end of September.

-[comment]: # (Add information about setting your partner up as being able to fully access/make decisions about your health care plan -on the website-.
-Who counts as a partner/dependent, and what documentation -if any- you'll be asked to provide.)
+You can also optionally authorize up to four people to contact Green Shield on your behalf to inquire or update about the details of the benefits plan (do so when signed in to the Green Shield online portal, under "My Profile").
+Individuals **do not** have to be enrolled on your plan as family members to be authorized this way.
+You will still have to authorize and/or sign submitted claims as the primary plan holder, however.

 ## Health Services